For the prior version of this document, click here

 (c) ceases or threatens to cease conducting business in the normal manner.

 Either party may terminate this Agreement by providing 30 days’ advance written notice to the other party and in the case of Client, paying in full all amounts due and owing hereunder, without liability to pay any termination fee, except if a Statement of Work has not been completed.
+For the avoidance of doubt, Annual Support Services cannot be terminated for convenience.

 Upon termination of this Agreement, the Client shall pay to ServiceRocket any outstanding amounts (either billed or accrued) which are payable to ServiceRocket as of the date of termination.